MathieuNls/bianca/bianca.md

  for (j=2; j<100; j++)
 \end{equation}

 The pretty-printing allows NICAD to detect Segments 1 and 2 as a clone pair because only the initialization of $i$ changed.
-This specific example would not have been marked as a clone by other tools we tested such as Duploc [@Ducasse1999].
+This specific example would not have been marked as a clone by other tools we tested such as Duploc [@StephaneDucasse].
 In addition to the pretty-printing, code can be normalized and filtered to detect different classes of clones and match user preferences.

 \input{tex/Pretty-Printing}